 | DML statements (INSERT, UPDATE, DELETE, etc.) |

-Fails to execute Rolls back the entire statement If the DML statement contains a SELECT subquery, the type conversion within the SELECT subquery also follows the strict mode restrictions |
+The statement is failed.
+The entire statement is rolled back.
+If the DML statement contains a SELECT subquery, the type conversion in the SELECT subquery also follows the strict mode restrictions. |

-Prioritizes data consistency Rejects risky data conversions in strict mode Ensures data integrity and transaction security |
+Prioritizes data consistency.
+Strict mode rejects risky data conversions.
+Ensures data integrity and transaction security. |

-| SELECT statements (Query operations) |
+| SELECT statements (query operations) |

-Data query operations Prioritizes query availability Warns about potential issues |
+Focuses on data query operations.
+Prioritizes query availability.
+Warns about potential issues. |

 Behavior when strict mode is ON